samkulkarni20/rook/design/yugabyte/yugabytedb-rook-design.md

-YugaByte DB is a high-performance distributed transactional database.
+YugaByte DB is a high-performance distributed SQL database.
 (More information [here](https://docs.yugabyte.com/latest/introduction/)).
 This issue outlines design and interfaces for a Rook YugaByte operator for running YugaByte on Kubernetes with Rook as the underlying storage engine.

 **What is use case behind this feature:**